Tyrone Grant

-Tyrone Jeremy Grant (born January 24, 1977) is an American former professional basketball player and now CEO of Team First Inc as well as Wave Holistic Health.
+Tyrone Jeremy Grant (born January 24, 1977) is an American former professional basketball player and now CEO of Team First Inc. as well as Wave Holistic Health.
 At a height of 2.02 m (6'7 ") tall, he played at the small forward and power forward positions.
 He was an explosive scorer and good rebounder.
-Grant has 2 children who are athletes, Tyra and Tyson.

 College career

 From 1995 to 1999, Grant played college basketball at St. John's University, with the St. John's Red Storm.

 Professional career

-Grant started to Europe after that year, playing for a succession of sides including Mabo Prefabbricati Livorno, De Vizia Avellino, Teramo Basket, Armani Jeans Milano, VidiVici Bologna and Benetton Treviso in the Italian Serie A, Olympia Larissa in Greece and Leite Río Breogán in the Spanish Liga ACB.
+Grant relocated to Europe after college, playing for a succession of sides including Mabo Prefabbricati Livorno, De Vizia Avellino, Teramo Basket, Armani Jeans Milano, VidiVici Bologna and Benetton Treviso in the Italian Serie A, Olympia Larissa in Greece and Leite Río Breogán in the Spanish Liga ACB.

 Personal life

-On December 13, 2010, Grant founded the non-profit organization Team First Inc. Team First Inc. provides academic and social support services to public schools within New York with their focus on high poverty communities.
+On December 13, 2010, Grant founded the non-profit organization Team First Inc. They provide academic and social support services to public schools within New York, with a focus on high-poverty communities.
+Grant has two children who are athletes, Tyra and Tyson.